The Cheap Energy Revolution Is Here, and Coal Won't Cut It

 3) It takes more work to ship it from it's source to the plant than all other energy types.

 4) It produces more carbon pollution than all other sources.
 Coal is basically pure carbon plus some nasty impurities.
-O
+Oil and gas are Carbon + Hydrogen + some other stuff.
+Carbon burns to Carbon Dioxide (or worse, monoxide).
+Hydrogen burns nice and clean, turning into water.

+5) Coal contains trace amounts of mercury, which when burned makes it's way into the atmosphere, then rains down into the oceans.
+Nasty stuff.
+No other energy source has this problem.

+6) Coal mining has some nasty problems, including black lung disease and sometimes starts underground fires we literally can NOT put out.

+No sane person mines coal for energy if they have any other energy source.
+All others are safer and better.
+Burning oil, gas, or wood are all better.
+Nuclear is better.
+Tidal, wind, solar, hydro, are all better.

+Coal mining should only be used after you have burned all your forests up, mined all your uraninum, pumped all your natural gas and oil, and the sun has gone out.

-Coal is a campaign punchline (Score:3)
+Coal is a campaign punchline (Score:5, Insightful)

 Coal isn't coming back.
 It's something that sounded good to Trump's fans on the campaign trail, that's all.
 The coal industry employs fewer people than freaking Arby's. [washingtonpost.com] Fixing the coal industry would be like using a teaspoon to bail out a sinking Titanic.
 Middle America has far bigger problems that the dwindling coal industry.